 Make sure your pup has positive experiences with all of these:

 An important part of socializing your puppy is getting him to feel comfortable in strange or unfamiliar surroundings.

 If Fido only ever spends time in your home or yard, a trip to Petsmart (or even to the veterinarian's office) can be scary for him.

 Once your puppy has had all his puppy vaccinations , try to make a trip to one of the following places (or any others you can think up) a regular part of your routine:

-Also, use your imagination and make the most of your particular environment.
+The suggestions above are just a few of the possibilities.
+When you're taking your puppy out and about use your imagination and make the most of your particular environment.

 Some you'll find in your own home or yard, others you'll need to go out looking for!: